• Sign In

 A Call for Ethical Cultivation

-Protecting Copiapoa requires stronger habitat safeguards and greater responsibility among collectors.
-The IUCN states that collection of threatened plants and seeds from the wild is prohibited, except under regulated conservation programs.
+According to the IUCN, the collection of threatened plants or their seeds from the wild is prohibited except under regulated conservation or restoration programs.

 Understanding IUCN Classifications